Table of Contents

 - Control software: LaserGBRL, LightBurn

-Furthermore, you can use the rotation device to carve cylindrical surfaces like balls or glasses.
-The Makeblock xTool D1 laser engraver is perfect for beginners as it offers a combo of accuracy, flexibility and safety.
+Overall, the Makeblock xTool D1 pro is perfect for beginners as it offers a combo of accuracy, flexibility and safety, and multi-material engraving support

 - Machine power: 60W